GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 }
 ```

 Scopes allow you to quickly configure settings required to deploy a pipeline on different infrastructure using different software management.
 For example, the `executor` scope can be used to provide settings for the deployment of a pipeline on a HPC cluster.
-Similarly, the `singularity` scope controls how Singularity containers are executed by Nextflow.
+Similarly, the `apptainer` scope controls how Apptainer containers are executed by Nextflow.

 Multiple scopes can be included in the same `.config` file using a mix of dot prefixes and curly brackets.
-A full list of scopes is described in detail [here](https://www.nextflow.io/docs/latest/config.html#config-scopes).
+[A full list of scopes is described in detail in the documentation](https://docs.seqera.io/nextflow/reference/config).

 !!! question "Exercise"